tobychui/arozos/README.md

 - Virtual File System Architecture
 - File Sharing (Similar to Google Drive)
 - Basic File Operations with Real-time Progress (Copy / Cut / Paste / New File or Folder etc)

+### Others

+- Require as little as 512MB system memory and 8GB system storage
+- Base on one of the most stable Linux distro - Debian
+- Support for Desktop, Laptop (touchpad) and Mobile screen sizes

 ## Installation
 Require GO 1.14 or above